Do I have to make an appointment to work with a tutor?

 If I only have a quick question, do I have to stay for the entire session?

 Although you may have a quick question in mind, we may notice other issues with your paper that need to be discussed, so plan on using your entire appointment.
 If you do have a brief question about grammar, mechanics, or citation style, you may find answers on the Online Writing Lab (OWL).
-Also, you can submit brief questions to our OWL Mail service.
-We generally respond within 48 hours, except during Purdue University holidays and breaks.

 Where on your website can I submit my paper for feedback from a tutor?